kasbench/globeco-execution-service/cursor-log.md

 # Cursor Log

+This file tracks all requests and actions taken during the development process.

+## Entry 1 - 2025-01-27
+**Request**: Review and proceed with implementing `supplemental-requirement-1.md` **Action**: Enhanced the requirements document with detailed implementation steps, then implemented all components including database migration, DTOs, service logic, controller endpoint, and comprehensive tests.
+**Status**: Completed implementation but encountered test failures with optimistic locking

+## Entry 2 - 2025-01-27
+**Request**: Analyze test failure with optimistic locking version mismatch in ExecutionControllerTest **Action**: Identified and fixed the root cause of optimistic locking failures - the version field was not being properly synchronized after database saves in the POST operation.
+Fixed by using saveAndFlush() to ensure proper version management.
+Also resolved BigDecimal scale mismatches in test assertions (database uses scale 8, tests expected scale 2).
+**Status**: Completed - All tests now passing, optimistic locking working correctly

 [2024-06-10] Request: Review requirements.md and execution-plan.md, then execute step 1 of execution-plan.md (configure project to connect to PostgreSQL database on host 'globeco-execution-service-postgresql', port 5436, database 'postgres', user 'postgres').

 [2024-06-10] Request: Execute step 2 of execution-plan.md (configure Flyway with the same configuration as the PostgreSQL database connection).